 Apply for a postal vote

-Voting by post is an easy and convenient way of voting in elections.
+Voting by post is an easy and convenient way of voting.
 You do not need to give a reason for choosing to do this.
 Find out how to apply for a postal vote.

 Apply for a postal vote